yungtiec/bkp-alpha/data/archive/CTF Markdown.md

 - Description of how and by whom the project will operate and be governed.
 - Relevant holding or operating company and in what jurisdiction(s) it operates.
 - Identities and backgrounds of key people in the project.
-- Description of which portions of the project are decentralized, centralized, open-sourced, or "forkable".
+- Description of whether the project or portions of the project are decentralized, centralized, open-sourced, or "forkable".
 - Project roadmap, including key technical and project milestones.
 - Regular updates on project progress towards milestones and use of funds.